-If the interest rates were to rise then unless you are on a fixed rate mortgage then you may have to incur additional monthly costs and this must always be factored into any household budget.
-Believe it or not there are people within the United Kingdom that have savings and/or retirement fund sitting around not really working for them.
+If the interest rates were to rise then unless you are on a fixed-rate mortgage then you may have to incur additional monthly costs and this must always be factored into any household budget.
+Believe it or not, there are people within the United Kingdom that have savings and/or retirement funds sitting around not really working for them.
 Many people are hoping for interest rates to rise and therefore the chunk of savings they have can potentially increase in value over a protracted period of time.
-We do not however think this is going to happen any time soon and for those people who are sitting on large retirement pots gathering tiny amount of interest, your money could potentially be elsewhere in more efficient investment opportunities.
-In terms of United Kingdom’s business model moving deeper into 2020 we will continue to provide quick short term loans with flexible repayment options irrespective of any financial unrest that may be instigated through our divorce from the European Union.
+We do not however think this is going to happen any time soon and for those people who are sitting on large retirement pots gathering a tiny amount of interest, your money could potentially be elsewhere in more efficient investment opportunities.
+In terms of the United Kingdom’s business model moving deeper into 2020, we will continue to provide quick loans with flexible repayment options irrespective of any financial unrest that may be instigated through our divorce from the European Union.

-Although we are now post Brexit there really isn’t much to report on the direct impact on the UK financial sector from leaving the European Union.
-With regards to finances and the average household budgets nothing much has changed.
+Although we now post Brexit there really isn’t much to report on the direct impact on the UK financial sector from leaving the European Union.
+With regards to finances and the average household budget, nothing much has changed.
 That isn’t to say that there is not going to be a rocky road ahead and the chances are finances will be impacted upon at some point or another, either for the positive or the negative.
-We suggest people to sit tight on any investments that you have and don’t make any risky decisions until the political climate has stabilised, and we fully understand the ramifications are for leaving the European Union.
+We suggest people to sit tight on any investments that they have and don’t make any risky decisions until the political climate has stabilised, and we fully understand the ramifications are for leaving the European Union.